Mercedes-AMG C43 driven

 The Mercedes-AMG C43 is a brilliant proposition.
 It possesses all the traits of a proper AMG car, but does so with less fuss than some of its siblings.
 In many ways it is a return to form for fast saloons from the Tri-Star.
 It is a stealthy car that can really turn up the pace when required.

 The Mercedes-AMG C43 plays many roles, and does so really well.
-In the real world it is as fast as anyone would ever need, and it is stealthy in how it goes about its business.
+In the real world it is as fast as anyone would ever need.
+And it is stealthy in how it goes about its business.
 If you want a fast Mercedes, but prefer to fly slightly under the radar, then the Mercedes-AMG C43 is just what you need.

 Price: R1 007 365